Vanshika0729/Vanshika0729/README.md

 - I work as an Anaplan Consultant at Enquero Global
-- I hold Artificial Intelligence and Deep learning specialization from Internsational School of Engineering
+- I hold an Artificial Intelligence and Deep learning specialization from Internsational School of Engineering
-- I specialize in Data Analytics & Data Visualization.
+- I specialize in Data Analytics, Data Visualization and Machine Learning.
 - Contact me on: vanshika.shukla222@gmail.com

 Connect with me at: